Security

 - Refresh-token custody now stays with the web application.

-- Runners receive access-token-only runtime payloads where that contract is supported.
+- Runners receive short-lived access material where that contract is supported.

-- Runners can request fresh access-token material through a run-scoped refresh endpoint when expiry approaches.
+- Runners can refresh run-scoped access material when expiry approaches.

 Important boundary: